redbooth/immortal/README.md

 ## CHANGELOG

+- 0.1.5 Add "without deleted" scope to join model by overriding HasManyThroughAssociation#construct_conditions rather than simply adding to has_many conditions.
 - 0.1.4 fix bug where ALL records of any dependent associations were immortally deleted if assocation has :dependant => :delete_all option set